netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    of last occurrence is later than the configured "max-allowed-end" value.

-   The "discard-action" parameter specifies the action if a requested schedule is considered inactive or out-of-date.
+   The "discard-action" parameter specifies the action if a requested schedule cannot be accepted for any reason and is discarded.
+Possible reasons include, but are not limited to, the requested schedule failing to satisfy the guards in this grouping, conflicting with existing schedules, or being out-of-date.

    These parameters apply to all schedules on a system and are meant to provide guards against stale configuration, too short schedule requests